iliana/iliana.fyi/content/_index.md

 template = "index.html"
 +++

-iliana is a systems engineer and general troublemaker.
-Xie works at [Oxide Computer Company](https://oxide.computer).
+iliana is a systems engineer, catgirl, and general troublemaker.
+Xie works at [Oxide Computer Company](https://oxide.computer), runs [a hobbyist network](https://wobscale.website), calls xerself a "polycule reliability engineer," and commits sins at scale with computers.